smoorg/mateuszreszka-xyz/content/posts/choose-your-tools-wisely.md

 # Education

 Sad part about license revolution is that universities play big role in promoting these kind of companies.
 What I mean by that is, these companies offer free licenses for students.
 University then decides to run a class on it and legitimizes it in the eyes of students who do not know any better.
 In consequence employees look for people who know said program as they tend to be a majority of the market, or worse, said students demand a software they're proficient at which puts more expense on the employer.
-There are exceptions of the rule (blender I am looking at you!) but rare ones.
+There are exceptions of the rule (i.e. blender) but rare ones.

 ## Easy to fix; easy to break